We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Signature-Independent Detection

 \subsection{The Region Growing Algorithm}

-As described in Algorithm~\ref{alg:growth}, the detection mainly involves seed selection, growth direction determination, and region update.
-The region growing algorithm will terminate when an inconsistency is monitored or the region has grown to include all the blocks.
+The detection mainly involves seed selection, growth direction determination, and region update.
+As described in Algorithm~\ref{alg:growth}, the region growing algorithm will terminate when an inconsistency is monitored or the region has grown to include all blocks.

-\textbf{Seed Selection.} When an input image is fed to YOLO, it is divided into 361 ($19\times 19$) blocks for extracting features.
-YOLO will assign each block a classification probability in the output layer.
-One of the blocks will be used as the growing seed, i.e., the initial growing region.
-We employ a heuristic strategy to select the seed block to speed up the detection.
-The block with the highest \textit{Person} class probability is chosen as the growing seed $Seed_{g}$.
-This may allow the model to identify the potential person object as soon as possible.
+\textbf{Seed selection.} The process begins by feeding an input image $I$ into the object detection model. \revbegin{3}{3/3-9} \nnewljc{The image $I$ is divided into $S \times S$ blocks (Line 1 in Algorithm~\ref{alg:growth}), where $S \times S$ represents the dimensions of the feature map produced as the output layer by the object detection model.
+For example, in YOLOv2, the image is mapped into 361 ($19\times 19$) blocks.} \revend{3}{3/3-9} Each block is associated with a classification probability output.
+Our experimental studies showed that randomly selecting a seed block often results in slow growth and can fail to effectively defend against attacks.
+Therefore, we adopt a heuristic strategy to select the growing seed.
+We choose the block with the highest \textit{Person} class probability as the seed $Seed_g$.

-\textbf{Growth Direction Determination.} At each growing step, the region is extended to include more blocks following a chosen direction.
-The growth direction is determined mainly based on the blocks' semantics.
+\textbf{Growth direction determination.} For $Seed_g$, the region $Region_{g}$ grows by incorporating additional blocks in a specific direction.
+This direction is determined based on the semantics of the blocks.

-If there is not a detected person object in the current region, it is desired that the region is enlarged to merge the blocks with the highest \textit{Person} class probabilities.
-The probability of the blocks in the four candidate directions (i.e., up, down, left, and right) are summed respectively.
-The direction with the highest total probability is determined to be the growth direction.
+If no person object is detected in the current region $Region_{g}$, the region is expanded to include blocks with the highest \textit{Person} class probabilities.
+The sums of the probabilities from blocks in the four candidate directions—up, down, left, and right—are computed, and the direction with the highest total probability is selected as the growth direction $d_{g}$ (Lines 11 $\sim$ 12 in Algorithm~\ref{alg:growth}).